-The driver and front passenger airbags will deploy during significant frontal collisions or collisions that are up to 30 degrees from the left or the right.
+The driver airbag, front passenger airbag and the front seat belt pretensioners will deploy during significant frontal collisions or collisions that are up to 30 degrees from the left or the right.
 The airbags will inflate within a few thousandths of a second and deflate on contact with the occupants, thus cushioning forward body movement.
 During minor frontal collisions, overturns, rear collisions and side collisions, the driver and front passenger airbags will not deploy.